Gerard López: Coaching career

 In October 2013, Gerard replaced Johan Cruyff as manager of Catalonia.
 On 22 July 2015, he was appointed at Barcelona B after their relegation to Segunda División B.

 At the end of the 2016–17 season, Gerard coached his team back to the second tier.
 Subsequently, he renewed his contract for another year.

 On 25 April 2018, with the side placed inside the relegation zone, Gerard was relieved of his duties.

 Personal life

 Gerard's older brothers, Sergi and Julià López Segú (commonly known as Juli, born 1969), were also footballers, and defenders.
 The former, who also represented Barcelona, died by suicide at 39.

 The latter played almost exclusively for Barça B whilst they were in division two, also having a brief top-flight spell (13 matches) with Real Valladolid, in 1993–94.

 Career statistics

-International goals

 Scores and results list Spain's goal tally first, score column indicates score after each Gerard goal.